ervwalter/swade-dice/README.md

-# Owlbear Rodeo Dice
+# Savage Worlds Dice

-Beautiful 3D dice extension for d20 based systems
+Beautiful 3D dice extension for Savage Worlds Adventure Edition (SWADE)

 ![Example](/docs/header.jpg)

 ## Installing

-The extension can be installed from the [store page](https://extensions.owlbear.rodeo/dice).
+The extension can be installed from the [store page](https://extensions.owlbear.rodeo/savage-worlds-dice).

 ## How it Works